Fallen Angel (Poison song)

-"Fallen Angel" is the second single from Open Up and Say...Ahh!, American glam metal band Poison's second studio album.
-The B-side of the seven inch was "Bad to Be Good".
+"Fallen Angel" is a song by American glam metal band Poison, released in 1988 as the second single from the band's second studio album Open Up and Say...
+Ahh!.
+The B-side of the seven-inch was "Bad to Be Good".
+"Fallen Angel" reached No. 12 on the Billboard Hot 100 and No. 32 on the Mainstream Rock chart and has since gone gold in the US.
+This made it the only single from the album not to reach the top ten.
+It also charted at number 21 on the Australian charts and number 59 on the UK Singles chart.

 Background

-Released as a single in 1988 on Capitol Records, the track reached #12 on the Billboard Hot 100 and #32 on the Mainstream rock charts and has since gone Gold in the US.
-This made it the only single from the album not to reach the Top Ten.
-It also charted at number 21 on the Australian charts and number 59 on the UK Singles chart.

-The song is about a young girl who grew up in a small town and goes to Los Angeles to try to make it as an actress.
+The song is about a young girl who grew up in a small town in Ohio and goes to Los Angeles to try to make it as an actress.
 While there, she abandons her old life.

 This theme is a reference to the history of the band Poison itself: Bret Michaels, Bobby Dall and Rikki Rockett all left their native Pennsylvania for Los Angeles in their quest for fame.

 Cash Box said that "once again the boys bash and thrash their way through a good tune about the small-town girl gone bad in the big city."